cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

 * __November 17, 2023: full paper submission__ to [papers@cryptoassetlab.org](mailto:papers@cryptoassetlab.org)
 * December 2, 2023: paper acceptance

+Palgrave will publish the conference proceedings (if authors opt-in).

 ### Call for proposals

 To complement the scientific program of the conference